Archisman-Mridha/kubernetes-storage-with-aws-ebs-driver/README.md

 ## Procedure

 - Bootstrap a self=managed Kubernetes cluster in AWS using Terraform.
+Make sure when bootstrapping the cluster, you set `--allow-privileged=true` for the Kubernetes API server.
-Then execute this command to set the path to the kubeconfig file -
+  Execute this command to set the path to the kubeconfig file -

 ```bash
 export KUBECONFIG=${path.module}/../kubernetes/kubeconfig.yaml